 Five more years go by…

-The Internet has been booming for a couple of years but Jeremy hasn’t touch his site.
-This thing called “mobile friendliness” has started coming around.
-Needing to make his site mobile friendly Jeremy decides it’s time to work on his site again.
+The Internet has been booming for a couple of years but Jeremy hasn’t touched his site.
+This thing called “mobile-friendliness” has started coming around.
+Needing to make his site mobile-friendly Jeremy decides it’s time to work on his site again.

 However, his relationship with the previous developer has deteriorated, and he is forced to seek another developer.